 This topic walks you through creating an Automation account and OMS workspace by onboarding the Automation & Control offering.
 To create a standalone Automation account for testing or to preview the service, review the following article Create standalone Automation account.

-Create Automation account integrated with Log Analytics
+Create Automation account integrated with OMS

 The recommended method to onboard Automation is by selecting the Automation & Control offering from the Marketplace.
 This creates both an Automation account and establishes the integration with an OMS workspace, including the option to install the management solutions that are available with the offering.